miftahulmuhaemen/spotify-tracks-etl-portfolio/README.md

 ![](images/ss_flow.png)
 The pipeline is designed to move data from raw CSV to a structured, query-ready database, with robust validation at each stage.
 The process is orchestrated using Apache Airflow, with data stored in MySQL and visualized in Metabase.
 The workflow is divided into two main layers:

-- **Bronze Layer:** Raw ingestion of the dataset, minimal transformation, and metadata enrichment.
+- **Bronze Layer:** Raw ingestion of the dataset, minimal transformation, metadata enrichment, and twice validation after each action.
 - **Silver Layer:** Cleansing, imputation of missing values, deduplication, and further validation to ensure data quality.

-There is no Gold layer in this project, as the dataset is already simple and pre-aggregated, making further aggregation unnecessary.
+While this project use Medallion Architecture, there is no Gold layer in this project, as the dataset is already simple (single fact table without dimension table) and pre-aggregated, making further aggregation unnecessary.

 ## Dependencies & Required Services
 To run this project, the following services and libraries are required (tested on Linux):